karunmehta-aigp/ai-pm-delivery-toolkit/README.md

 Define test datasets, acceptance thresholds, accountable owners, evidence artifacts, and release gates.
 Separate offline evaluation, pre-production testing, pilot monitoring, and production monitoring.
 Recommend Ready, Ready with Conditions, or Not Ready.
 Never claim that one aggregate score proves safety or compliance.
 ```

+**Sample output:**
+> Groundedness score: 87% on the golden set (threshold: 90%) — Not Ready.
+Recommendation: improve retrieval chunking, then re-test.
+Prompt-injection tests: passed 18 of 20 adversarial cases.
 </details>

 <details>